 Splitting the electorate into 4 districts (for example,) and electing one representative from each is a simple way to accomplish fair geographical representation.
 District based elections are well suited for situations where the council will be focused on local issues, and less on bigger picture ideological decision making.
 Districts are an especially good fit for situations where different ideological factions are clustered in different areas because then the district representative can also represent their demographic.

-Districts have a lot of advantages, but aren't ideal for every situation.
+Districts have a lot of advantages, but single winner districts aren't ideal for every situation.
 For example let's consider a city where a third of the people belong to a minor political party or cultural group, but where there is a strong majority group who is evenly spread out around the city.
 With a district based election method the majority party or group would win every single seat, and that 1/3 of the population would be left with nothing.
-Since there are 4 seats up for election in this example, 1/4 of the population should be enough for them to earn representation but that doesn't happen here.
+Since there are 4 seats up for election in this example, 1/4 of the population should be enough for them to earn representation, but that doesn't happen here.

 Another major problem with district based representation is gerrymandering.
 There are a number of ways to prevent gerrymandering without getting rid of districts altogether (such as measuring efficiency gap, looking at district compactness, and having independent re-districting boards,) but gerrymandering is an important concern to take into account and safeguard against.